 Do I need to bring my own mat, blocks, straps, etc?

-Our home base is not a yoga retreat center so yes, please do remember to bring your mat and any props you need.
+We’ll supply the yoga mats.
+Our home base is not a yoga retreat center, so if needed, please do remember to pack any additional props.

 Should I book any other activities/massages ahead of time?